fxllingstar/wings-core/wings-core/docs/commands.md

 Name of Command - What it does

 **Main Command List**

 - wings-core : If the app is installed and functional says *Hello!
-This is maksii-core.*
+This is wings-core.*

 - wings-core -version : Says the simple version of the app (Ex: Version: 0.1.0)